acao/freshbooks-js/README.md

 ## TODO

+1. the 'optional' items like oauth and subdomain arent optional, fix code to reflect this maybe freshbooks should be a function() that returns an instance, killing off config.update it should move the managing of credentials into the parent application where they originate

 1. passing basic auth, oauth token etc is too tedious per method. allow me to create an instance
 1. deprecate Object.assign in favor of deepcopy node.extend port, or consider lodash
 1. consider using lodash